 |Sunday: 9:00 – 10:30am||Session 6.
 Methods and Data Collection|

 |Sunday: 11:00 – 12:30pm||Session 7.
 Results and Analysis|

 |Sunday: 1:30 – 3:00pm||Session 8.
 Discussion, write-up and Q&A session|

 The OUPS DE300 Consolidation Weekend offers you extensive coverage of everything you need to carry out and then write up your DE300 project.
 It will also review the DE300 EMA and discuss ways in which you can approach this piece of work, though we will not discuss answers to the actual EMA that is set.

-Tutors on our weekends are all highly experienced and are chosen to give you the variety of specialised knowledge and advice needed to cover the different psychollogicall approaches used in DE300.
+Tutors on our weekends are all highly experienced and are chosen to give you the variety of specialised knowledge and advice needed to cover the different psychollogical approaches used in DE300.

-Our panel of tutors for this weekend is:
+Our currently confirmed panel of tutors for this weekend is:

 - Andy McBurnie has tutored for the OU at all levels for many years.
 He has tutored DE300 from its start and has contributed to module slidecasts.
 Away from the OU, Andy is a Business Psychologist and uses survey methodology (as well as qualitative and experimental methods) in his work.
 As an OU graduate, he is acutely aware of student issues and puts himself in the shoes of the students when he is tutoring.

 - Phil Hulme is from region 07 in Yorkshire and has been a a DE300 tutor since its start.
 Previously Phil was a tutor and exam marker on DD307 since its introduction and also tutored on its predecessor D317.
 Phil has been tutoring on OUPS weekends for a number of years and always gets excellent feedback from the students.